-- We incorporated elements of unpredictability in our audit.
-We also considered the outcome of our other audit procedures and evaluated whether any findings were indicative of fraud or noncompliance. - We considered available information and made enquiries of relevant directors, the group auditor, and the Supervisory Board. - We tested the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements.
+We incorporated elements of unpredictability in our audit.
+We also considered the outcome of our other audit procedures and evaluated whether any findings were indicative of fraud or non-compliance.

+We considered available information and made enquiries of relevant executives and the Supervisory Board.

+We tested the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements.